unyt-org/datex-core-js/README.md

 <img align="right" src="assets/datex-logo-light.svg" width="150px" alt="The DATEX logo">

-The DATEX Core Library for JavaScript (DATEX Core JS) is based on the [DATEX Core](https://github.com/unyt-org/datex-core) rust library and provides a high-level API for working with DATEX in JavaScript and TypeScript.
+The DATEX Core Library for JavaScript (DATEX Core JS) is based on the [DATEX Core](https://github.com/unyt-org/datex-core) Rust library and provides a high-level API for working with DATEX in JavaScript and TypeScript.
 DATEX is developed and maintained by the [unyt.org](https://unyt.org) organization and community.